pmetzger/simh-docs/docs/simh_faq.md

 ### The Easy Way

-- Present the files to the VMS system using a pseudo tape drive with the ANSIFILES tape format.\
+- Present the files to the VMS system using a pseudo tape drive with the ANSIFILES tape format.
-  This approach is both easy and achieves direct access by the VMS system in a single step.
+- This approach is both easy and achieves direct access by the VMS system in a single step.

 ```
 c:\simh> vax                        ; run VAX emulator
-sim> attach ts0 –f ansi-vms Hobbyist-USE-ONLY-VA.TXT,*.exe,
+sim> attach ts0 -f ansi-vms Hobbyist-USE-ONLY-VA.TXT,*.exe,
 ```

 within the running simulator: